Does Soccer have a Salary Cap?

 It also promotes short-term player contracts and a high level of player turnover.

-This is because when a team only has a limited budget to spend every year they can’t afford to be wasting any of it.
+When a team has only a limited budget to spend every year, they can’t afford to waste any of it.

-If they decide to bring in a new player they don’t want to take the risk of offering them a 3-year contract because if that player doesn’t perform well from day one then the team is stuck for the next 3 years using a portion of their allocated salary money on a player who is not adding any value to the team.
+If they decide to bring in a new player, they don’t want to take the risk of offering them a 3-year contract because if that player doesn’t perform well from day one, then the team is stuck for the next three years using a portion of their allocated salary money on a player who is not adding any value to the team.

-An argument against it from a player’s point of view is that prevents the players from sharing in the potential profits of the team they are playing for.
+An argument against a salary cap from a player’s point of view is that it prevents the players from sharing in the potential profits of the team they are playing for.

 Related Questions